 To understand the vision, I invite you to take a mini journey with me.
 It will take just a minute or two.
 For that moment, I’m going to ask you to stretch your imagination and suspend disbelief.

 For this short while, let go of judgement.
 Imagine a world far different than the one in which we live.
 Here’s how it works.

 Close your eyes.
 Get comfortable.
 Take a few deep breaths, and let go of the busy-ness of your day.

 Just for this moment imagine, without judgment, what your everyday world would be like if there were no greed, no jealousy, and no hatred.

-Did your eyes pop open?
-I know it’s a stretch, but take another deep breath, close your eyes, and imagine for just this short while, a world without greed, a world in which every individual greets every other individual with the loving respect we offer one another in our finest, most magnanimous moments.
+I know it’s a stretch, but take another deep breath, close your eyes, and imagine for just this short while, a world without greed, a world in which each individual greets every other individual with the loving respect we offer one another in our finest, happiest, most magnanimous moments.

 Right where you are, let your shoulders drop, relax your neck, put both feet flat on the floor, not too far apart, not too close.
 Find your comfort zone.
 Take a couple more long, slow, deep breaths–all the way in, down to your belly button, and slowly, all the way out.

 Let your mind and your heart imagine for just this short time how different our world might be if we greeted one another, every soul we met, as though they were the most important person in our lives at that moment.
 Imagine a world of people so at ease in their own skin, their own heart and mind, that they view others–all others–with love, empathy, compassion, cooperation and absolute respect.